 On outputs 1..22 current can be measured from 200 mA to full load.
-Outputs 23..26 all have increased resolution making them a preferred selection for lift pumps, for example.

 The driver stages can deliver significantly more current, but it is important to avoid overloading the wiring and contacts in the connector.

 Once an output is turned on, the current draw depends on the attached load.